Rifle Barrels And Free-Bore:

 What is free bore:

 Free bore is just that, it is the area ahead of the bullet ogive (throat) in a rifle barrel to which there is no rifling, once the cartridge is fired the bullet travels freely in the barrel until the bullets ogive contacts the rifling, hence free bore.
+All centerfire rifles have a free-bore area and handloaders can take advantage of this with prudent reloading skills.
 (See Detailed Image Below)

 Why add more free bore: